 Abstract:

-The aim of this study is to compare Bayesian cognitive modeling of the response style in Iowa gambling task (IGT), specifically PLV-Delta model, (Ahn et al., 2008), and the classical approaches to IGT scoring in a non-clinical population.
+The aim of this study is to compare Bayesian cognitive modeling of the response style in the Iowa gambling task (IGT), specifically PLV-Delta model, (Ahn et al., 2008), and the classical approaches to IGT scoring in a non-clinical population.

 We used an exploratory design to analyze convergent validity between different types of IGT scoring and other clinical tasks in a sample aged 18–30 years.
 Test battery included Iowa gambling task, SST (stop signal task), go/no-go task, N-back, and DDT (delay discounting task).
 All these tests were computer-administered.
 Sample size ranged between 100 and 200 for each pair-wise comparison.
 The Bayesian cognitive model was estimated using Stan and R environment.